How To Buy Bitcoin & Ethereum: A Beginner's Guide

 Let's dig into each of these steps.

-Step 1: Choosing and setting up a bitcoin wallet
+Step 1: choosing and setting up a wallet

-Choosing and setting up your bitcoin wallet of choice is the first step to getting your bitcoin.
-Much like your bank account, a wallet is necessary in order to receive or send funds in the bitcoin network.
+Choosing and setting up your bitcoin or ethereum wallet of choice is the first step to getting your coins.
+Much like your bank account, a wallet is necessary in order to receive or send funds across the bitcoin and ethereum networks.
 And much like your bank account, they come in many flavours, depending on your needs.

-For beginners we recommend Copay - a free, open source wallet that holds both bitcoin and bitcoin cash, with the added bonus of allowing you to sync the same account throughout all major platforms - Windows, Mac, Linus, iOS and Android are all supported.
+For bitcoin beginners we recommend Copay - a free, open source wallet that holds both bitcoin and bitcoin cash, with the added bonus of allowing you to sync the same account throughout all major platforms - Windows, Mac, Linus, iOS and Android are all supported.
+For ethereum newbies Argent is our suggested option.

 Just download the software to your preferred platform (desktop and/or mobile) and follow the installation instructions.
-Make sure you create a strong password, perform a backup and most importantly, write down your seed words for recovery.
-In case you need more details on how to do that, we put together a guide to choosing your wallet, as well as to how to set it up and start transacting right away.
+Make sure you create a strong password, perform a backup and most importantly, follow the recovery guidelines carefully.
+In case you need more details on how to do that, follow our guides to choosing your wallet, as well as to how to set it up and start transacting right away - Bitcoin or Ethereum.

 Even if some online services boast their own web wallets, it’s good practice to always keep your funds in a wallet for which you control the private keys, preferably not online, to mitigate the risk of losing your money to a hack or bug in the third party’s servers.

-After getting yourself acquainted with yours, it’s time to move onto your options.
+After getting yourself acquainted with yours, it’s time to move onto buying your bitcoin or ethereum.

 Step 2: choosing where to buy

-Choosing the best place to buy bitcoin depends primarily on the country you live and the legal status of bitcoin in your jurisdiction.
-Although legal in most countries, bitcoin regulation is still in its infancy, and the resulting uncertainty means some providers may be unable (or unwilling) to offer their services in certain countries.
+Choosing the best place to buy bitcoin or ethereum depends primarily on the country you live and the legal status in your jurisdiction.
+Although legal in most countries, crypto regulation is still in its infancy, and the resulting uncertainty means some providers may be unable (or unwilling) to offer their services in certain countries.

-The main places you can buy are exchanges, dedicated OTC (over-the-counter) marketplaces, unmediated P2P (peer-to-peer), and ATMs.
+The main places you can buy are directly from Cloudbet via a credit/debit card, exchanges, dedicated OTC (over-the-counter) marketplaces, unmediated P2P (peer-to-peer), and ATMs.
 Options vary greatly according to your preferences, so apart from availability you might want to consider user-friendliness, payment methods, costs/fees, security and anonymity.

-Generally speaking, exchanges and verified vendors on OTC platforms are the easiest, cheapest and safest places to go, which make them our recommendation for beginners.
+Buying direct from Cloudbet with your credit/debit card is by far the easiest option.
+Though the fee-to-transaction ration is high they are our recommendation for beginners.
+Exchanges and verified vendors on OTC platforms are cheap and safe places to go but require some account set up.
 In exchange for this convenience and security, they usually require identity verification to comply with local and international laws - which makes them less-than-anonymous entry points.

 If you are a more advanced user or if your focus is on privacy (and you don’t mind paying a little extra for that), then you can look up the closest ATM, or explore the more private methods on OTC platforms.

-Lastly, going directly P2P is very risky, and it’s not for the inexperienced or the faint of heart.
-However, it’s the most flexible and anonymous choice, going straight from wallet A to wallet B. If you’re new to bitcoin, we strongly discourage you from taking this approach unless you personally know and trust the seller.
+Lastly, going directly P2P is very risky, and it’s not for the inexperienced or the faint hearted.
+However, it’s the most flexible and anonymous choice, going straight from wallet A to wallet B. If you’re new to crypto, we strongly discourage you from taking this approach unless you personally know and trust the seller.

-Cryptocurrency exchanges are the most common way to buy bitcoin.
-They work as an intermediary between buyers and sellers, taking a commission for the service.
-You may already be familiar with betting exchanges which function in a similar bringing together a backer (someone wanting to bet) and a layer (someone wanting to take a bet).
+Cryptocurrency exchanges are the most common way to buy bitcoin or ethereum.
+They work as an intermediary between buyers and sellers, taking commission for the service.
+You may already be familiar with betting exchanges, who function in a similar way by bringing together a backer (someone wanting to bet) and a layer (someone wanting to take a bet).

-Factors you might want to consider when choosing an exchange are security features and history, fees (deposit, withdrawal and trading commission), accepted funding methods and requirements to open an account.
-Generally, buying through a regulated exchange is not really anonymous, as you must submit documents and go through a verification process in order to fund your account.
+Factors you might want to consider when choosing an exchange are security features, history, fees (deposit, withdrawal and trading commission), trading pairs, accepted funding methods and requirements to open an account.
+Generally, buying through a regulated exchange is not really anonymous, as you must submit documents and go through a verification process (KYC) in order to fund your account.

 Note that not all exchanges accept fiat money, and are thus unfit to start.
 Some of them are crypto-only, meaning you effectively need some digital token to start trading.

-If you would like to start at an exchange, we recommend using Bitstamp, as they are one of the first licenced platforms, have a proven track record of security, are fully compliant, offer competitive fees and flexible deposit choices.
+If you would like to start at an exchange, we recommend using Bitstamp one of the first licensed platforms, with a proven track record of security, is fully compliant, and with the most competitive fees.

 Dedicated OTC (over-the-counter) marketplaces